Documentation Index

 Monime-Cache

 The cache that served the response.
-The value is the cache name; for example, irc
+The value is the cache name; for example, irc means idempotent request cache (a replayed result from a prior successful call).

 This helps explain when a response was satisfied from cache versus computed.